 Mansfield University celebrates commencement

-MANSFIELD – Three hundred and eighty six students received degrees at Mansfield University’s 149th Commencement in May at Decker Gymnasium.
+MANSFIELD — Two hundred thirty three students received degrees at Mansfield University’s 153rd Commencement recently at Decker Gymnasium.

 “Your Mansfield degree coupled with your Mansfield experience will help you achieve things you only dreamed about before arriving here,” Scott Barton, MU interim president, told the graduates.
 “Our Mansfield Creed teaches us all about integrity, about learning, about celebrating humanity and about helping others.
 These core principles will help you on your continuous journey towards being the best version of yourself.
 Be bold and stay bold.
 Take chances and stay committed.”

 J. Dennis “Denny” Murray, professor emeritus of Psychology, was the speaker.
 Murray taught and served in a variety of academic administrative roles for 37 years at Mansfield.